 - 1. Complete the requirements for admission to the College.
 Admission to Galveston College does not guarantee admission to the Phlebotomy Technician program.
-Application to the Phlebotomy program requires the filing of a pre-plan which, demonstrates eligibility for enrollment in college level courses.
+Application to the Phlebotomy program requires the filing of a pre-plan which demonstrates eligibility for enrollment in college level courses.
 This may be completed by: - a.
-Placement tests a proficiency level of reading and English post-high school OR - b.
+Placement tests a proficiency level of reading and English post-high school - b.
 Passing READ 0302 and ENGL 0302. - 2.
-Current health professional level CPR (At time of entrance). - 3.
+Be certified in Basic Life Support, Health Care Provider (CPR) at program entry. - 3.
 Submit a completed personal health history form furnished by the UTMB Office of Student Wellness.
 Physical examinations and required immunizations will be at student's expense.
 Immunizations must be complete prior to beginning clinical.
+Immunizations take 4-6 months to compete.

 Course work from another program will be evaluated on an individual basis by the Program Coordinator.
-A grade of "C" or better is required on all transferred prerequisite, general education and program specific courses.
+A grade of "C" or better is required on all transferred pre-requisite, general education and program specific courses.
 Transfer students from another program will be admitted on a space-available basis.